A recent report in the news highlighted how important it is to take food and water hygiene seriously when travelling.

 Despite taking the recommended precautions, you are still quite likely to be unlucky and contract one of these illnesses in less developed countries and then the focus turns to how you deal with the symptoms.
 In many cases the infection is only slight despite the symptoms and requires only staying off food, regular rehydration, taking diarrhoea medication to prevent dehydration and rest until the symptoms abate.
 For most healthy people these illnesses are dealt with by the body’s immune system but for the young, elderly or frail, they can be serious, requiring hospitalisation and you should always seek medical advice in such circumstances.

 In general, travel throughout Western Europe, the Mediterranean islands, North America and Australasia can generally be considered safe although there are always exceptions.
 Trouble spots seem to be Turkey

-, North Africa, southern Africa, Asia and South America amongst the major holiday destinations and if you’re heading off the beaten track, the suggested precautions become even more important.
+and the Middle East, North Africa, southern Africa, Asia and South America amongst the major holiday destinations and if you’re heading off the beaten track, the suggested precautions become even more important.

 If prone to stomach complaints or travelling to unusual destinations, make sure you pack plenty of anti-diarrhoea medication and follow medical advice and even if you fall foul of the water supply, you’ll minimise disruption to your holiday.